Alternative robust ways of witnessing nonclassicality in the simplest scenario: Results

 \begin{lemma} Suppose the preparations $\{P_{ij}\}$ of the simplest scenario satisfy a noise bound $d(\vec{P}_{ij},\vec{P}_{ij}^{id})\leq \delta$, where $\delta$ is the noise parameter and $\{P_{ij}^{id}\}$ are the ideal a priori preparations.
 Pusey's expression $S(x_{ij},y_{ij})$ of Eq.~\eqref{pusey} satisfies the following lower bound in terms of the noise parameter $\delta$:

 where $\{x_{ij},y_{ij}\}$ are the coordinates of the preparations $\{P_{ij}\}$. \end{lemma}

-Given that the corresponding preparation noncontextuality inequality is $S(x_{ij},y_{ij})\leq 0$, solving for the right hand side in Eq.~\eqref{Pusey_Noise_Inequality} results in a violation threshold of $\delta \approx0.06$, which leads to the following theorem (see figure \ref{pusey_marvian}).
+Given that the corresponding preparation noncontextuality inequality is $S(x_{ij},y_{ij})\leq 0$, solving for the right hand side in Eq.~\eqref{Pusey_Noise_Inequality} results in a violation threshold of $\delta \approx0.06$, which leads to the following theorem (see Fig.~\ref{pusey_marvian}).

 \begin{theorem} If $d(\vec{P}_{ij},\vec{P}_{ij}^{id})\leq 0.06$, then $S(x_{ij},y_{ij})> 0$ and Pusey's preparation noncontextuality inequality is violated. \end{theorem}